My photography divides into just two areas, Personal (family and holidays) and Workshop

 published around 2000 workshop photographs I do have some experience in this area

-though it in no way makes me an expert on the subject.
+though it in no way makes me an expert.

 First, a little background history, whilst editor, I visited readers workshops together